weyseing/oai_apps_sdk/README.md

 - Customize the widget data: edit the handlers in `pizzaz_server_node/src`, `pizzaz_server_python/main.py`, or the solar system server to fetch data from your systems.
 - Create your own components and add them to the gallery: drop new entries into `src/` and they will be picked up automatically by the build script.

-## Contributing

-You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.